 The button allows you to access the print preview window for the report.
 A comment field can be added to the report that has been formatted for printing.
 The Print button sends the file to the browser's print module, which allows choosing to print or to generate a PDF file.

-The button allows downloading data in CSV format.
 The values are separated by commas and saved in a text file.
 This makes it possible to reopen the file in a spreadsheet program such as Microsoft Excel.